-Owned and operated by Santos, the hub has reliable capacity of 340Tj/d.
-Gas, condensate and oil from the offshore John Brookes, Harriet and Spar-Halyard fields is piped to the facility for processing, storage and export to market.
+Owned and operated by Santos, gas, condensate and oil from the offshore John Brookes, Harriet and Spar-Halyard fields is piped to the facility for processing, storage and export to market.

 The sales gas is then transported to mainland WA via two 100 kilometre pipelines, where it is supplied to major mining and industrial customers.

-At Santos, we aspire to be a leading carbon capture and storage (CCS) infrastructure provider and provider of clean fuels and carbon reduction services.
+At Santos, we aspire to be a leading provider of carbon capture and storage (CCS) infrastructure, carbon management services and low carbon fuels.

-We have a three hub CCS strategy that incorporates our Moomba, Bayu-Undan and offshore Western Australia projects.
+We have a three hub strategy around our operations in Moomba, Darwin and Bayu-Undan, and Western Australia.

-Technologies like CCS and direct air capture will decarbonise our own operations, with the potential to expand and store customer emissions.
+Technologies like CCS and potentially direct air capture (DAC) will decarbonise our own operations, with the potential for expansion to store customer emissions.

 South Australia, Australia

-Santos’ Moomba hub is located in the northeast of South Australia and houses strategically important infrastructure for the transportation of natural gas and ethane around the east coast of Australia.
+Santos’ Moomba hub is located in the northeast of South Australia and houses strategically important infrastructure for the transportation of natural gas, ethane and hydrocarbon liquids around the east coast of Australia.

-Longer term, Santos’ strategy will focus on low-emission fuels and CCS, which can be scaled-up across the Cooper Basin.
-The Cooper Basin has a natural competitive advantage in delivering low-emission fuels including existing infrastructure, access to produced water, natural gas and existing pipeline connections to domestic and export markets.
+Longer term, Santos’ strategy intends to consider the development of low carbon fuels (such as e-methane) and technologies, such as DAC, which may be scaled-up across the Cooper Basin.
+The Cooper Basin has a natural competitive advantage for the development of these products and services including excellent renewable energy resources, produced water, natural gas and existing pipeline connections to domestic and export markets.